On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Numerical Analysis

 provided that the Hessian approximation error \(\gamma\) is sufficiently small.
 Two observations are noteworthy here.
-First, we report that for both the graph models, \((r_k)_{k \in \Nz}\) converges asymptotically approximately to the limiting value of \(1 - \stsz\), provided \(\stsz\) and the Hessian approximation error are small.
-This is consistent with our discussion preceding \S V. For a larger stepsize value \(\stsz = 0.07\) and a lower graph connectivity \(d=4\) in Figures \ref{fig:roc_ex} and \ref{fig:roc_er} (both top figures), the above convergence property no longer remains valid.
+First, we report that for both the graph models, namely \(d\)-regular expander graphs and Erd\H{o}s-R\'enyi graphs, \((r_k)_{k \in \Nz}\) converges asymptotically approximately to the limiting value of \(1 - \stsz\), provided \(\stsz\) and the Hessian approximation error are small.
+This is consistent with the assertion in Theorem \ref{th:linear-quadratic rate}.

-Similar behavior was observed for larger values of stepsizes beyond \(0.07\), although the overall Network-GIANT algorithm still converges.
-However, for graphs with a higher degree of connectivity, a locally asymptotic approximate convergence rate of $1 -\stsz $ is seen in Figures \ref{fig:roc_ex} and \ref{fig:roc_er} (both bottom figures).
+For graphs with a higher degree of connectivity, a locally asymptotic approximate convergence rate of $1 -\stsz $ is seen in Figures \ref{fig:roc_ex} and \ref{fig:roc_er} (both bottom figures), even for \(\eta = 0.07\).

 Finally, we observed a slightly improved rate of convergence when the spectral norm of the graph is small, even for larger values of \(\stsz\).
-This trend is consistent for both the \(d\)-regular expander graph and the Erd\H{o}s-R\'enyi graph.
-An exact characterization of the region of ($\sigma, \stsz$) where this locally approximate asymptotic convergence rate of $1 -\stsz $ for the optimality gap holds, remains an open problem for future investigation.
+This trend is consistent with the conclusion in Theorem \ref{th:combine analysis}, for both the \(d\)-regular expander graph and the Erd\H{o}s-R\'enyi graph.
+An exact characterization of the region of ($\sigma, \stsz$) where this locally approximate asymptotic convergence rate of $1 -\stsz $ for the optimality gap holds, remains an open problem.